rntfbliii/ap191-ipmri-project-bloch-mri/README.md

 This project simulates MRI signal contrast using voxel-wise spatially varying \(T_1\) and \(T_2\) relaxation times under a spin-echo sequence, based on the Bloch equations.

 ## Structure
-- `src/`: All simulation and plotting code
+- `src/`: The complete simulation and plotting code
-- `data/`: Phantom T1/T2 maps
-- `results/`: Output images
-- `notebooks/`: Jupyter notebooks for exploration
-- `paper/`: LaTeX paper for SPP
+- `paper/`: LaTeX paper and associated files
+- `paper/figures`: Generated plots, graphs, and heatmaps

 ## How to Run
 1. Install dependencies: